Post: How to Transform Your ATS into a Hiring Intelligence Hub: Smart Data Integration

 • Primary risk: Pushing dirty data faster.
 Integration amplifies whatever data quality problems already exist.
 A free-text “Source” field in your ATS does not become structured data by connecting it to another system — it becomes structured noise in two systems.

 • Secondary risk: Payroll errors from malformed offer data.
-If compensation fields are not validated before they enter your HRIS, a transposition error compounds every pay period.
+If compensation fields are not validated before they enter your HRIS, a transposition error compounds every pay period until someone catches it — sometimes months later.

 Gartner research consistently identifies data quality as the leading obstacle to HR analytics adoption — not technology availability.
 Fix the schema before you build the pipeline.